ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The GetActualController method will attempt to get the actual SDK controller object.

-#### GetAliasController/1
+#### GetScriptAliasController/1

-  > `public static GameObject GetAliasController(GameObject givenController)`
+  > `public static GameObject GetScriptAliasController(GameObject givenController)`

   * Parameters
    * `GameObject givenController` - The GameObject of the controller.
   * Returns
    * `GameObject` - The GameObject that is the alias controller containing the scripts.

-The GetAliasController method will attempt to get the object that contains the scripts for the controller.
+The GetScriptAliasController method will attempt to get the object that contains the scripts for the controller.

+#### GetModelAliasController/1

+  > `public static GameObject GetModelAliasController(GameObject givenController)`

+  * Parameters
+   * `GameObject givenController` - The GameObject of the controller.
+  * Returns
+   * `GameObject` - The GameObject that is the alias controller containing the controller model.

+The GetModelAliasController method will attempt to get the object that contains the model for the controller.

 #### HeadsetTransform/0